DeviprasadShetty9833/Singly_Linked_List.c/README.md

 *In Plain English:*

 > "I made a new node for you.
 I saved your number in it.
 I made sure it doesn't point to any other node yet.
-Now I’m giving it to you so you can put it into your list."
+Here’s your brand-new node, ready to put it into your list."

 <br> ![image alt](https://github.com/DeviprasadShetty9833/Singly_Linked_List.c/blob/aca2fa765667965ca09da800977a87b951831b2b/assets/SLL2.png)  <!-- Website : Stackademic -->